Kevin Durant: Breakthrough (2008–2010)

 During the 2009–10 season, Durant was selected to his first NBA All-Star Game.
 Behind his play, the Thunder improved their record by 27 wins from the previous year and defied expectations to make the playoffs.
 With a scoring average of 30.1 points per game, Durant became the youngest NBA scoring champion and was selected to his first All-NBA team.
-In his playoff debut, he scored 24 points in a Game 1 loss against the Los Angeles Lakers.
+In his playoff debut, Durant scored 24 points in a Game 1 loss to the Los Angeles Lakers.
 Oklahoma City would go on to lose the series in six games, but the team's performance led many analysts to label them as an upcoming title contender.

 First NBA finals (2010–2012)

 Prior to the start of the 2010–11 season, Durant announced via Twitter that he had signed a five-year contract extension with the Thunder worth approximately $86 million.
-For the second consecutive year, he led the NBA in scoring, averaging 27.7 points a game.
-Behind Durant's leadership, the Thunder won 55 games and earned the fourth seed in the Western Conference.
-In the 2011 NBA playoffs, Oklahoma City defeated the Denver Nuggets and Memphis Grizzlies en route to a Conference Finals match-up versus the Dallas Mavericks, losing in five games.
+For the second consecutive year, Durant led the NBA in scoring, averaging 27.7 points a game.
+Behind his leadership, the Thunder won 55 games and earned the fourth seed in the Western Conference.
+In the 2011 NBA playoffs, Oklahoma City defeated the Denver Nuggets and Memphis Grizzlies en route to a Conference Finals match-up against the Dallas Mavericks, losing in five games.

 On February 19 of the lockout-shortened 2011–12 season, Durant recorded his first career 50-point game, scoring 51 points against the Denver Nuggets.
 At the All-Star Game, he scored 36 points and was awarded the NBA All-Star Game Most Valuable Player Award.
 Durant finished the year with a scoring average of 28 points per game, representing his third straight scoring title.
 Behind his play, the Thunder won 47 games and entered the 2012 NBA playoffs as the Western Conference's second seed.
 In Game 1 of the first round against the Dallas Mavericks, Durant hit a game-winner with 1.5 seconds remaining.
-Oklahoma City would go on to defeat Dallas, the Lakers, and the San Antonio Spurs before losing to the Miami Heat in the 2012 NBA Finals.
+Oklahoma City would go on to defeat Dallas 4–0, the Lakers 4–1, and the San Antonio Spurs 4–2 before losing to the Miami Heat 1–4 in the 2012 NBA Finals.
 For the NBA Finals, Durant led all players with 30.6 points per game, doing so on a 54.8 shooting rate.